Perfect Nightmare (song): Music video

 The song's music video was directed by Colin Tilley and was released on September 30, 2010.
 It opens with Shontelle walking alone next to an old building before cutting to a black and white scene of her singing in darkness.
 A man is shown working out in a gym and footage is shown of Shontelle interacting with him after he is finished.
-In the next scene, Shontelle can be seen standing in front of bright yellow lights and four other woman, who begin to dance as the song's beat picks up.
+In the next scene, Shontelle can be seen standing in front of bright yellow lights and four other women, who begin to dance as the song's beat picks up.
 Between takes of Shontelle singing in front of these women, the man can again be seen working out but this time with a different woman.
 Next, Shontelle is shown entering the gym and crouching in front of a row of lockers, flailing around as she sings.
 In the final scene, a fight is taking place between the man and another boxer as the other woman watches.
 Shontelle is shown standing in front of a wall that separates the boxing ring from the locker room, and finally steps around the wall entering into plain sight of the man.
 He looks over at her, concerned, and as he does his opponent punches him in the head, knocking him down.